 Plastic Orthodontic Bracket

-The plastic bracket is utilized when a patient is unwilling to use the metal bracket and wants his/her teeth seem natural during the orthodontic treatment.
+The plastic bracket is utilized when a patient is unwilling to use the metal bracket and wants his/her teeth to seem natural during the orthodontic treatment.
 In fact, the plastic bracket is classified as a type of the fixed orthodontic brackets.
 It is usually white or colorless.
 The only disadvantage is that its color changes as a result of eating food.

 Different types of colorful orthodontics are implemented with the fixed plastic brackets.